RickelmeDias/OctoAPI/README.md

 ###### 1.2.1 **JWT Token**

+<details>

+![Authorization](./docs/uml/V1/Authorization_n_Authentication.png)

+</details>

 #### 1.3 Security

 ###### 1.3.1 **Security Configurations**

 - CSRF: Disable the protection against Cross-Site Request Forgery, because the JWT Token protect the application against it (redundancy if it is enabled and use JWT Token);
-- STATELESS Authentication: The application uses JWT Token, so the configuration is STATELESS instead the default (STATEFULL);
+- Stateless Authentication: The application uses JWT Token, so the configuration is STATELESS instead the default (STATEFULL);
--

-<details>

-![Authorization](./docs/uml/V1/Authorization_n_Authentication.png)

-</details>
+- Filters added (SecurityFilter.class): Spring Filters to check the JWT Token, validate and identify the user;
+- Password Hash: BCrypt implemented to hash the user password;
+- Spring Security: Configurations made using the Spring Security.

 ## 2 Infrastructure